Eczema management

 • Avoiding environmental aggravators

 • Regular moisturiser, should be applied from top to toe at least twice a day even if the skin is clear of eczema to reduce the skin dryness.
-Creams should be removed from tubs onto clean paper and then taken from paper to skin to avoid bacterial contamination of the tub.
+Apply to wet skin after bathing and reapply when skin feels dry.

 • When topical steroids are in use moisturisers should be applied directly over the steroids.